A healthy living blog from Marshfield Clinic Health System

 Your dentist isn’t interested only in your teeth.
-Checking for oral cancer is part of your regular dental exam.
+Checking your mouth, gum and tongue for oral cancer is part of your regular dental exam.

-“Early detection of oral cancer is important and another good reason to see your dentist every six months,” said Dr. Katherine Simeth, a Marshfield Clinic dentist.
+“Early detection of oral cancer is important and another good reason to see your dentist every six months,” said Dr. Katherine Simeth, Family Health Center dentist.

-Your dentist examines your neck, lips, gums, tongue, cheeks and the roof and floor of your mouth for signs of oral cancer such as swelling, lesions and discoloration.
+Your dentist examines your neck, lips, gums, tongue, cheeks and the roof and floor of your mouth.
+They are looking for signs of oral cancer stages such as swelling, lesions and discoloration.
+This exam includes checking for tongue, gum and mouth cancer.

 Risk factors for oral cancers include: